Return of Federal Financial Aid Policy

 What is the withdrawal date?

-When a student reduces his enrollment to zero credit hours, he has withdrawn from the college.
-A student may withdraw from his classes online at my.cotc.edu > COTCconnect > Students > Student Planning or he may speak to a staff member in the Gateway at any campus location.
-If a student does not officially withdraw, but it is determined that he stopped attending classes and receives all failing grades (unofficial withdrawal), the calculation is based on the last date of attendance reported by the instructor(s).
+When a student reduces their enrollment to zero credit hours, they have withdrawn from the college.
+A student may withdraw from their classes online at my.cotc.edu > COTCconnect > Students > Student Planning or they may speak to a staff member in the Gateway at any campus location.
+If a student does not officially withdraw, but it is determined that they stopped attending classes and receives all failing grades (unofficial withdrawal), the calculation is based on the last date of attendance reported by the instructor(s).

 Who returns the unearned funds?

 COTC and the student are both responsible for returning unearned funds to the appropriate programs in the following order: Unsubsidized Federal Direct Loans, Subsidized Federal Direct Loans, Federal Direct PLUS, Federal Pell Grant and Federal SEOG.
 The return of unearned Title IV funds must be made no later than 45 days after the date the school determined the student withdrew.
 COTC must return the lesser of:

 - the total amount of unearned aid; OR